Unit 2 - Practice Quiz

 The Whitsun Weddings Easy

-A. A flock of birds
+A. A field of flowers

 B. A religious pilgrimage